-Our Angola tours, which we've been running regularly since our first visit to the country in 2003, are all led by Angolan expert Michael Mills and have been the first tours to find all the country's endemics.
-Our next tour with available places is in 2016.
+Our Angola tours are led by Angola expert Michael Mills and have been the first tours to find all the country's endemics.
+We've been running Angola tours regularly since our first visit to the country in 2003.
+Our next tour with available places is in September 2017.

 For more than thirty years